-8. Comfort & Environmental Quality
+8. Comfort and Environmental Quality

-This Contest evaluates the building's capability to integrate comfort and indoor environmental quality with energy-efficient performance.
+This Contest evaluates the building's capability to deliver intended comfort and indoor environmental quality.

 Well-designed buildings provide both a comfortable and healthy indoor environment.
-For occupants to be comfortable, the building must be able to control temperature and relative humidity levels, as well as reduce disturbances from interior and exterior sources of noise.
+For occupants to be comfortable, the building must be able to control temperature and relative humidity levels, as well as reduce exterior noise infiltration.
 To provide a healthy indoor environment, the design must include a comprehensive approach to indoor air quality that incorporates ventilation, filtration, dilution, and material selection strategies.

-9. Innovation
+9. Energy Performance